 This section explains the process for loading data into the Warehouse.
-The process is actually a series of subprocesses, each of which is described below.
+The process is composed of a series of subprocesses, each of which is described below.
 Section 4.1 describes the standard ETL pattern, which is ubiquitous with loading all data to The Warehouse.
 Section 4.2 details how the orchestration of the loading for all core and program-specific tables.

 ETL Process to Load Dimensions and Facts